|

 Each country had its own unique stacks of cards, each valid for one month.

-The stacks were created by the Russians, for one year in advance.
+The stacks were created by the Russians, for one year in advance

 |

-by forcing the identity matrix to be used.
-This means that A
+by forcing the identity matrix, or diagonal, to be used.

-becomes A, B becomes B, etc.
+B becomes B, C becomes C, etc.

 |